tytydraco/yessleep/out/Im_stranded_on_a_mountain_and_I_keep_waking_up_to_mirrors.md

 *\*Thud\**

-It was then that my head rung form hitting a flat wall.
+It was then that my head rung from hitting a flat wall.
 I looked up to see a cabin, so out of place I almost couldn't believe it was real.
 I thought I was hallucinating until I opened the door and felt the cold breeze no more.
 I shook off the pound of snow that had begun to form on my back.
 Threw my bag to the ground and huddled in the fetal position on a cot.

 I was a combination of numb and exhausted.
 Sleep evaded me because of how bad my body was shaking.
 When I regained feeling in my arms and legs, I was able to take off my jacket so it could dry.
 Only then was I able to investigate what had saved my life.
 The place seemed like a survival cabin.
 I remembered hearing about them in high school.
 The forest service would build a shelter on mountains to save idiots like me in emergencies.